A Short Introduction to Cosmology and its Current Status: Measuring and constraining the expansion of the Universe

 We now have the machinery to create model Universes and we would like to pin down which set of {cosmological parameters} (like $H_0$, $\Omega_M$, $\cdots$) correspond to {\it our} Universe.
 We {\it observe} the Universe by (mostly) collecting photons which have a certain frequency, or frequency range, with a certain intensity or energy.
 This tells us information about what emitted them and the environment they traveled through.

 Let us first focus on the background evolution and try to constrain it.
 To do so, we need to measure distances and redshifts accurately.
 By far the easiest quantity to measure is the redshift.
 By looking at the shift in the spectra of known elements, it is possible to infer the recession velocity of the galaxy directly.
-We can see this in Fig.~\ref{fig:redshifted galaxies}, where schematically show how a galaxy spectrum will be redshifted.
+We can see this in Fig.~\ref{fig:redshifted galaxies}, where we schematically show how a galaxy spectrum will be redshifted.

 Measuring distances is much harder and we will now work through a few methods.
+The main idea is that there is a cosmological "distance ladder" consisting of a series of rungs -- methods of measuring distances -- extending further and further; adjacent rungs cab be connected to each other, the closer rungs systematically calibrating the adjacent, further rungs.
 The most direct method is to use parallax to measure the distance to a star.
 Let us remember what you do here.
 Imagine that you look at an object in the sky, at a distance $D$.
 It can be described in terms of two angles which define its position on the celestial sphere.
 Now imagine that we move a distance $2d$ from where we were.
 The object will be displaced an angle $\theta$ from where it was.
 The angle that it has been displaced by will be related to the distance $D$ and displacement $d$.
 If we say $\theta=2\alpha$, then we have $\tan \alpha=\frac{d}{D}$.
 If $\alpha$ is small, then we can use the small angle approximation to get $\alpha={d}/{D}$.

 The motion of the earth around the sun gives us a very good baseline with which to measure distance.
 The distance from the earth to the sun is 1 AU, so we have that $D=\frac{1}{\alpha}$, where $\alpha$ is measured in arcseconds. $D$ is then given in {\it parsecs}.
 One parsec corresponds to $206,265 \ \text{AU}$ or $3.09\times 10^{13}$km.
 This is a tremendous distance, $1\ \text{pc}\sim 3.26$ light years.
 All stars have parallax angles less than one arcsecond.
 The closest star, Proxima Centauri, has a distance of $1.3\ \text{pc}$.
 The Gaia satellite \cite{2016A&A...595A...1G}, launched by the European Space Agency, has measured the positions, motions, and brightnesses of over $1.8$ billion stars in our galaxy with unprecedented precision.
 Using parallax, Gaia can directly measure distances to stars up to about $10,000$ light-years, or roughly $3$ kiloparsecs, with good accuracy for most stars.
 For the brightest and nearest stars, parallax measurements are precise even out to $10$ kiloparsecs or more, though uncertainties increase with distance.
 Gaia’s data has dramatically refined our three-dimensional map of the Milky Way.